-ASHREA Lighting Standards
+ASHRAE Lighting Standards

 Other regulations and legislation has been enacted to support the EISA or to enforce even stricter requirements for buildings and businesses.
-According to the American Society of Heating, Refrigerating and Air-Conditioning Engineers, otherwise known as ASHREA, the requirements for buildings also created new lighting standards.
+According to the American Society of Heating, Refrigerating and Air-Conditioning Engineers, otherwise known as ASHRAE, the requirements for buildings also created new lighting standards.
 Some of the lighting standards include:

 Thanks for your interest in lighting efficiency laws!